Company overview

 A consumer-centric approach to telehealth

-At one point during the pandemic, nearly half of all healthcare visits happened virtually, according to Brown.
-“This broad exposure to telemedicine gave patients the first flavor of what it could look like to engage virtually with their providers,” he said.
+At one point during the pandemic, nearly half of all healthcare visits happened virtually, according to Matt Brown, vice president of telehealth at CHG Healthcare Services.
+“This broad exposure to telemedicine gave patients the first flavor of what it could look like to engage virtually with their providers,” he says.

 Graphic quote about patients taking a consumer-centric approach to telehealth